-Cardiovascular disease, or CVD, accounts for 1 in 3 U.S. deaths and disproportionately contributes to reduced life expectancy for Latinos.
+Cardiovascular disease accounts for 1 in 3 U.S. adult deaths and disproportionately contributes to reduced life expectancy for Latino adults.

 Management of Adult Hypertension Guidelines

 Example Implementation of the Guidelines (PDF: 120 Kb)

 Article: Hearts of Sonoma County - Roadmap to Preventing Heart Attacks and Strokes